 What’s the truth?
 Almost everyone would agree that kratom is far safer than heroin or painkillers.
 But that doesn’t mean it’s truly safe—or good for you.

-Real Recovery at The Raleigh House
+Recover from Opioid Addiction at The Raleigh House

 Recovery isn’t one-size-fits-all.
 At The Raleigh House, we’ll work with you to help find the path that’s right for you—and help you manage and overcome your withdrawal symptoms.
 Fill out our form or contact us today to learn more about the heroin or painkiller addiction treatment programs at The Raleigh House and how they can help you build a new life.